K3qInput/OA-Scam-DB/replit.md

 This is a complete full-stack web application built for OwnersAlliance, a case management database portal for tracking fraud and scam reports.
 The application follows a client-server architecture with a React frontend and Express.js backend, utilizing PostgreSQL as the primary database with Drizzle ORM for data management.

-**Status**: FULLY FUNCTIONAL ✓ (January 2025)
+**Status**: FULLY FUNCTIONAL ✓ (August 2025)
 - All authentication systems working (traditional + Discord OAuth)
-- Complete case management workflow operational
+- Complete case management workflow operational with AI analysis
-- All UI components implemented and styled
+- All UI components implemented and styled with OwnersAlliance branding
-- Database integration with real data
+- Database integration with real data and comprehensive schemas
-- Login redirect and user session management working
+- Login redirect and user session management working perfectly
-- Case creation, viewing, and management functional
+- Case creation, viewing, and management fully functional
+- Staff management and administrative tools operational
+- Tribunal proceedings and dispute resolution systems implemented
+- AI tools and freelancer marketplace fully functional
+- Contact management and vouch systems working
+- Alt detection and utility tools operational
+- All LSP errors resolved, codebase is clean and error-free

 ## User Preferences